yashbaddi/FoodieFleet/README.md

 - username: User ID of the user that wants to create a resaurant
 - restaurantName:The specified Restaurant name
+- latitude: The latitude of that Restaurant
-- Address: The Address of that Restaurant
+- longitude: The logitude of that Restaurant
 - description: The description of that resaurant
+- pictures: The pictures uploaded by the owener

 Return: